GabeScott/standard-works-vault/General Conference/1996 April - The Way of the Master.md

 A poet set to verse the sorrow of opportunities forever lost:

-Around the corner I have a friend,
+>Around the corner I have a friend,

-In this great city that has no end;
+>In this great city that has no end;

-Yet days go by, and weeks rush on,
+>Yet days go by, and weeks rush on,

-And before I know it, a year is gone,
+>And before I know it, a year is gone,

-And I never see my old friend’s face,
+>And I never see my old friend’s face,

-For Life is a swift and terrible race.
+>For Life is a swift and terrible race.

-He knows I like him just as well
+>He knows I like him just as well

-As in the days when I rang his bell
+>As in the days when I rang his bell

-And he rang mine.
+>And he rang mine.

-We were younger then,
+>We were younger then,

-And now we are busy, tired men:
+>And now we are busy, tired men:

-Tired with playing a foolish game,
+>Tired with playing a foolish game,

-Tired with trying to make a name.
+>Tired with trying to make a name.

-“To-morrow,” I say, “I will call on Jim,
+>“To-morrow,” I say, “I will call on Jim,

-Just to show that I’m thinking of him.”
+>Just to show that I’m thinking of him.”

-But to-morrow comes—and to-morrow goes,
+>But to-morrow comes—and to-morrow goes,

-And the distance between us grows and grows.
+>And the distance between us grows and grows.
+>

-Around the corner!—yet miles away ...
+>Around the corner!—yet miles away …

-“Here’s a telegram, sir,”
+>“Here’s a telegram, sir,”

-“Jim died to-day.”
+>*“Jim died to-day.”*
+>

-And that’s what we get, and deserve in the end:
+>And that’s what we get, and deserve in the end:

-Around the corner, a vanished friend.18
+>Around the corner, a vanished friend.[^18]
+>

 Long years ago I was touched by a story which illustrated love of neighbor between a small boy named Paul and a telephone operator he had never met.
 These were the days many will remember with nostalgia but which a new generation will never experience.